 The REI Trailbreak 60 is an adjustable-length backpack capable that has enough capacity for multi-day backpacking trips.
 It’s hydration compatible and comes with basic features like a top lid, sleeping bag compartment, sleeping pad straps, an open front stretch pocket, and hip belt pockets.
-While the Trailbreak 60 Backpack is a decent value for $149, it’s pretty lackluster in our opinion, and you’d be better off spending a little more to get a better backpack or buy an older model pack on sale for an equivalent price.
+While the Trailbreak 60 Backpack is a great value for $149, you’d be better off spending a little more to get a better backpack or buy an older model pack on sale for an equivalent price.
 We make several alternative pack suggestions below.

 Specs at a Glance